siberoloji/siberoloji.github.io/content/en/docs/howtos/almalinux9/3-dns-dhcp/240-how-to-configure-a-dhcp-server-on-almalinux-a-comprehensive-guide.md

 Dnsmasq is a lightweight, versatile tool commonly used for DNS caching and as a DHCP server.
 It is widely adopted in small to medium-sized network environments because of its simplicity and efficiency.
 AlmaLinux, an enterprise-grade Linux distribution derived from Red Hat Enterprise Linux (RHEL), is ideal for deploying Dnsmasq as a DHCP server.
 By enabling Dnsmasq's integrated DHCP feature, you can streamline network configurations, efficiently allocate IP addresses, and manage DNS queries simultaneously.

-This blog post will provide a step-by-step guide on enabling the integrated DHCP feature in Dnsmasq and configuring it as a DHCP server on AlmaLinux.
+This article will provide a step-by-step guide on enabling the integrated DHCP feature in Dnsmasq and configuring it as a DHCP server on AlmaLinux.

 ---